stavros-0/Stock-Analysis/README.md

 # HTZ
 It was announced that Ackman's Pershing Square Capital Management bought 12.27 million shares of HTZ on 4/16/25.
 This analysis is to figure out what Ackman may have found with HTZ.
 The company went through bankruptcy in 2021 after betting big on electric vehicles.
+Ackman believes that with the tariffs will benefit the used car market greatly.
+Hertz owns a fleet of cars worth $1.2B, and with less cars imported to the US, this could drive up the valuation of the cars significantly.